Transparent dark purple Insurte logo

 Who else doesn’t need a visa to visit France?

-In addition to the US, other countries with visa-waiver agreements, such as Canada, Australia, and the UK can enjoy leisure in France for up to 90 days in 180 days.
-Citizens of EU, EEA, and Schengen Zone countries do not require a visa for France.
+In addition to the US, other countries with visa-waiver agreements, such as Canada, Australia, and the UK can enjoy trips to France, but the same rule applies.
+They can only stay in France without a visa for up to 90 days within a 180 day period.

 Can I apply for a France visa online?

 Not entirely, but the process does begin online.
-You’ll need to start the process through the online site: France-visas.
+You’ll need to start the process through the online site France-visas.
 For some visas, you may be able to submit some of your documents through this platform as well.
 With that being said, every applicant will still need to schedule and attend an in-person appointment.

 In the coming years, travelers will be able to apply for a France visa online through a robust new European platform called EU VAP.
 Even so, part of the process will still require an in-person appointment.